d2s/Documentation/_posts/2018-04-10-AddConfigurations.md

 ### The Add button

 Select the `Add new` button when completed and configuration is added to RsyncOSX.
 RsyncOSX adds a trailing `/` character to both local and remote volume (if the `Single file` is not on).
-Both the **backup** and **restore** part are added when saving new configurations.
 After selecting the Add button another configuration might be added.
 Any changes (edit or delete) to configurations are done from the main view (Execute tab).

 If `Single file` is ticked on no trailing character `/` is added and only backup task is added.
 ![Configurations added](/images/RsyncOSX/master/add/add4.png)